CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 However, in reality it is very hard to run PBRT in real time, as we often need a large amount of rays to obtain a reasonable good approximation for the rendering equation.
 Hence, people come up with multiple ways of applying denoising techniques on partially ray-traced images, hoping that with denoising we could get reasonably good photorealistic images while terminating PBRT early.
 In this project, we explored [Edge-Avoiding À-Trous Wavelet Transform](https://jo.dreggn.org/home/2010_atrous.pdf) for image denoising.
 For more details, please checkout [the project instruction](INSTRUCTION.md).

 The word "À-Trous" with meaning "with holes" comes from [*Algorithme À-Trous*](https://en.wikipedia.org/wiki/Stationary_wavelet_transform), which is a stationary wavelet transform commonly used in computer graphics to approximate the effect of a Gaussian filter with much faster performance.
-It starts from a fix-sized Gaussian filter, performs convolution on the image while expanding out each element of the filter, filling all missing entries with 0s.
+It starts from a fix-sized Gaussian filter, performs convolution on the image while expanding out each element of the filter at every iteration, filling all missing entries with 0s.
 The "Edge-Avoiding" part of the algorithm incorporates the use of a pixel-wise *GBuffer*, storing positions and normals of the first hit for each ray.
 When the image is denoised, information of the GBuffer will be used to avoid blurring edges in the image, while the noisy surfaces are smoothed.

 ![](img/a-trous.png)